AeroNotix/wedge/forms/readme.rst

 Currently there are very few types, however, adding new types is as simple as satisfying the Field interface.

-The Field interface as as follows:
+The Field interface is as follows:

   .. code-block:: go